-- Check the diesel fuel for the presence of water.
-If water is detected, then drain and clean the fuel tank.
-Otherwise, check the fuel level and replenish as necessary. - Check the radiator coolant level.
+- Check the diesel fuel for the presence of water or contamination.
+If water or contamination is detected, then drain and clean the fuel tank.
+Otherwise, check the fuel level and replenish as necessary. - · Check the radiator coolant level after the engine has cooled.